-For additional information about setting up an FTP site, see Connect to a remote server.
+For additional information about setting up an FTP site, see Connect to a publishing server.

 After you set up an FTP server, click Test to verify connection information.
 If you can't connect to your FTP server after entering the information, proceed to the next section.